DeepAI-Research/OpenSoraTraining/README.md

 Wait a minute and then enter your paraphrase...

+## Open-Sora-Plan-RR Edition (Raccoon Research)

+1) Please star and fork this repo: https://github.com/eric-prog/Open-Sora-Plan-RR

-5) Clone Open Sora Plan into your Vast instance
+2) Then clone your fork of Open-Sora-Plan-RR into your Vast instance

 ```
 git clone https://github.com/eric-prog/Open-Sora-Plan-RR.git